"The Reformation is the legitimate offspring, the greatest act of the Catholic Church."

 In addition to his pastoral duties, Jay is a regular blogger for Highlands Ministries and is a contributor to Every Thought Captive, their monthly magazine.
 He has also been a regular participant in their Basement Tapes conversations.

-Jay is the single parent (widowed) of six children.
+Jay is the proud husband to his sweet wife Dixie, and between them, they have nine children.
 He enjoys music, and does not get to play his guitar nearly as often as he would like.
 He enjoys coffee, conversation, and running-which allows him to also enjoy pizza and a beer.

 Beyond the local church level, Immanuel is connected to other churches in a group called a presbytery, and presbyteries are connected also in a still broader group known as the Communion of Reformed Evangelical Churchs (CREC).
 The immediate direction and emphases of Immanuel Church are determined at the local level, while the presbytery level of government exists as a stabilizing and appellate level, as well as providing refreshing regular meetings and like-minded fellowship.